Kunstmaan/KunstmaanBundlesCMS/UPGRADE-3.6.md

 * Document field 'contentanalyzer' has been removed from the default mapping configuration.
 * Parameter 'index_name' is not available anymore.
 Has been with the option 'copy_to'

+# UPGRADE FROM 3.6 to 3.6.1

+## [MediaBundle] Media has a new column.

+The Media entity has a new column named removed_from_file_system.
+This is used in the CleanDeleteMediaCommand to indicate in the database that a file, that was flagged as deleted, has been removed from the filesystem.
+So you have to generate a migration and execute it.